The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 People have looked at the real CBO numbers, even though they're just estimates.

-It's a disaster.
+It's a disaster, folks.

-Folks, it is a disaster.
+It is a disaster.

-It would cost over two trillion dollars.
+It would cost over $2 trillion.

-Jeffrey Anderson Weekly Standard, CBO's most recent analysis is out.
+Jeffrey Anderson, Weekly Standard, CBO's most recent analysis is out.

 It's not likely to convince wavering House Democrats to jump to the Obamacare side of the fence.

-It's over $2 trillion, and not $1.3 trillion in deficit reduction.
+It's $2 trillion, over $2 trillion, and not $1.3 trillion in deficit reduction.

-We are being fully totally lied to about it.
+We are being fully, totally lied to about it.

 It includes 2010 as the initial year.

-The CBO dutifully scored 2010 as the first year of the latest version of Obamacare.
+But under strict instructions from Democrat leaders and over strong objections from Republicans, the CBO dutifully scored 2010 as the first year of the latest version of Obamacare.

 If the clock were started in 2011, the first full year the bill could easily or possibly be in effect.

-The CBO says the bill's 10-year cost would be 1.2 trillion.
+The CBO says the bill's 10-year cost would be $1.2 trillion.

 So it's no wonder they don't want to focus on any of the details in the CBO report.

-So Charlie Rose then said to Clybro, see you have said, and you've compared health care to the civil rights bill, and in the context that it wasn't done in one fell swoop.
+So, Charlie Rose then said to Clyburn, see, you have said, and you've compared health care to the civil rights bill, and in the context that it wasn't done in one fell swoop, that civil rights came to America legislatively over a period of time.

 How are you going to do that in health care?

-And so I believe that what we're doing here is laying a solid foundation which over time will have complete universal access uh to quality health care by all Americans.
+And so I believe that what we're doing here is laying a solid foundation which over time will have complete universal access to quality health care by all Americans.

 And there you have it.